Victor2023Dev/deepwallet/docs/api/suggest-chain.md

 *Warning: This is an experimental feature.*

-Keplr's 'suggest chain' feature allows front-ends to request adding new Cosmos-SDK based blockchains that isn't natively integrated to Keplr extension.
+DeepWallet's 'suggest chain' feature allows front-ends to request adding new Cosmos-SDK based blockchains that isn't natively integrated to DeepWallet extension.
-If the same chain is already added to Keplr, nothing will happen.
+If the same chain is already added to DeepWallet, nothing will happen.
 If the user rejects the request, an error will be thrown.

 This allows all Cosmos-SDK blockchains to have permissionless, instant wallet and transaction signing support for front-ends.